All residents have a yearlong operational staffing commitment designed to ensure that they gain experience and can function as a general pharmacist.

 In addition, residents are tasked with accepting a leadership/supervisory role on weekend shifts to build a broader array of skills.

 Leadership and Management

-Leadership and Management is a yearlong experience that allows the resident to work closely with the director and manager of pharmacy to perform administrative duties, develop and exercise leadership characteristics, practice management skills, improve the medication use process, and develop a plan for new pharmacy services
+Leadership and Management is a yearlong experience that allows the resident to work closely with the director and manager of pharmacy to perform administrative duties, develop and exercise leadership characteristics, practice management skills, improve the medication use process, and develop a plan for new pharmacy services.

-Drug Information/Literature Evaluation is a longitudinal learning experience in which the resident gains competence in identifying and evaluating medical literature to determine its’ quality and applicability.
+Drug Information/Literature Evaluation is a longitudinal learning experience in which the resident gains competence in identifying and evaluating medical literature to determine its quality and applicability.
 Residents will utilize literature to enhance therapeutic decision making.

-Research is a year-long learning experience designed to assist the resident in becoming proficient in all aspects of research.
+Research is a yearlong learning experience designed to assist the resident in becoming proficient in all aspects of research.
 This includes learning the ethical and legal aspects of research as well as logical clinical research methodology.
 The resident will be responsible for demonstrating understanding of the above concepts and applying them to their own clinical research.
 The resident will be expected to express understanding of different types of research, including retrospective, prospective, observational and interventional protocols.

 Each resident will select an impactful research topic in an area of interest.
 Residents will complete all steps in the research process, including CITI training, study design, IRB approval, data collection and analysis.
 The research in progress will be presented as a poster at ASHP midyear meeting and culminate with a platform presentation at Eastern States Conference and manuscript preparation in May.

 Additional activities include formulary and clinical protocol/guideline management and participation in medication use evaluations.